Huegoxaga/notes/python/tools-and-packages.md

 - `inserted_values` has to be a tuple, even if it has only one parameter.
 For example, use `(1,)`.
 - Use `None` in Python to represent `NULL` in `PostgreSQL`
+- Parameters can have names, `%(name)s`.
+A dictionary structure is required to define their values in stead of tuples. e.g. `{'name': "value"}`

 ## pyttsx3